Alangopro/LuckywareReverse/README.md

 Contributions are welcome.
 If you find new C2 domains or infection methods, please open a Pull Request.

 This project is licensed under the MIT License.
 The linked malware source code is a third-party leak and is not covered by this license.

+btw if u have a source code remember to use https://luckyware.queenmc.pl/ this way you can see if its not ratted.